rsaarelm/tt/README.md

 After receiving ping, log what you were doing

-    tt s 45 project-you-were-working-on Any extra comments on what you were doing
+    tt log-ping 45 project-you-were-working-on Any extra comments on what you were doing

+You might want to make a short shell alias for the log-ping command with your preferred ping duration for efficient logging:

+    alias t="tt log-ping 45"

+If you missed multiple pings, you can use `fill-pings` to enter the ping timestamps in your todo.txt file for manual editing

+    tt fill-pings 45

+This emits several lines like

+    x 2020-01-10 20:08:03+0200 _ 45 min *

+to your todo.txt file.
+You can now edit the todo.txt file and replace the underscores with project names for the ping times where you remember what you were doing.

 ## Different todo.txt locations